Venom1390/slax-app-list/README.md

 then select a icon for launcher(optional) <br />
 Enjoy!!!!!!!!!!!! <br />
 <br />
-#ThankYou Tomáš Matějíček(He Coded This File for His Slax Linux Operating System)
+# ThankYou Tomáš Matějíček(He Coded This File for His Slax Linux Operating System)<br />
-#warning:change photo directories in the file(not slax)
+# warning:change photo directories in the file(not slax)